 During a working interview, the practice will watch how you…

-A great way to demonstrate competency to a new practice is to work as a temp.
+A great way to demonstrate competency in a new practice is to work as a temp.
 By temping, you will have the opportunity to work with lots of different dental practices.
 This gives you the chance to showcase your abilities and make the case for part-time or full-time employment.

 That said, employers don’t expect you to know everything, especially if this is your first position.
 Don’t be afraid to ask questions and admit ignorance.
 If you don’t know something, be honest about it and express your willingness to learn.